What is Sustainable Development? 3 pillars, 5 Ps of the 2030 Agenda and the impact of AI.

 6. UrbanCleaner: Clean and Green Streets

 In the context of smart cities, UrbanCleaner is an innovative solution that ensures clean streets and a better quality of life.
-These autonomous robots operate with renewable energy and are equipped with sensors that detect garbage and collect it efficiently.
+These autonomous robots operate with renewable energies and are equipped with sensors that detect garbage and collect it efficiently.
 They also collect data on pollution and land use, providing valuable information for urban planning.

 7. ForestGuard: Defenders of the Forest